WHEN SHOULD I JOIN?

 - Before you turn 34 or 43 (when subscription rates increase)

-- Upon marriage or after establishing an enduring long term relationship: Entitled spouses of Members will receive a tax-free lump sum upon the Member’s death and an annuity payment for the remainder of their own lives
+- Upon marriage or having establishing an enduring long term relationship: Entitled spouses/partners of Members will receive a tax-free lump sum upon the Member’s death and an annuity payment for the remainder of their own lives

 - Having children – Members’ dependent children will receive an annuity until their 21st birthday